5 Real Persistence Athletics Member Transformations

 How long do these member transformations actually take?

-The five members in this article have training timelines ranging from 18 months (Aman to HYROX qualifier) to over 6 years (Pouria with 1,100+ classes).
+The five members in this article have been training with us for years, not weeks.
 Most meaningful transformations show up in 6 to 12 months of consistent training.
 The first 90 days build the foundation.
 The next 9 months produce the visible results.
 After year one, the gains compound and the gym becomes part of who you are.
+Devang went from barely lifting to a 400-plus pound deadlift; Pouria built up to a 250-pound back squat and Murph Rx.
+None of it happened fast, and all of it stuck.

 Are these real Persistence members?